Tie Breaker Questions

 1. Numerical Precision

-Questions requiring specific numerical answers where the closest guess wins.
-These are ideal for breaking ties as they rarely result in identical answers.
+Questions requiring specific numerical answers; the closest guess wins.
+These are ideal for breaking ties, as they rarely yield identical answers.

 Example: How many episodes of Friends were made in total?
 (Answer: 236)